jneidel/jneidel.com/content/review/air-purifier/index.md

 clean, the machine is quiet and just sits there.
-But when my wife starts cooking without oil again and creates a bunch of smoke in the kitchen, then the air purifier will kick into overdrive and start whirling loudly, doing it's best get that burnt smell out of the air <abbr title="As soon as possible">ASAP</abbr>.
+But when my wife starts cooking without oil again and creates a bunch of smoke in the kitchen, then the air purifier will kick into overdrive and start whirling loudly, doing it's best to get that burnt smell out of the air <abbr title="As soon as possible">ASAP</abbr>.

 And that is really our main use of the thing.
 To get unpleasant smells out of the air (mostly from cooking, but also smells